bitnami/charts/bitnami/apache/README.md

 ## Notable changes

+### 7.0.0

+This release updates the Bitnami Apache container to `2.4.41-debian-9-r40`, which is based on Bash instead of Node.js.

 ### 6.0.0

 This release allows you to use your custom static applicaton.
 In order to do so, check [this section](#deploying-your-custom-web-application).